perriera/for_interfaces/linux/INSTALL.md

 			echo -e "local SNAPS cache not deleted" fi

- > The above script would free up to a GB of unnecessary files.
+ > The above script might free up to 5 GB of unnecessary files.
 However, be sure to use it only after a backup of the Linux box as it has been known to screw up the snap utility.

  - [ ] Change it's exe mode